souravpurkait360/loopproject/README.md

 ## Project Includes all the expected results

-- Usage of React JS
+- [x] Usage of React JS
-- Usage of Typescript
+- [x] Usage of Typescript
-- Usage of Redux where and if required
+- [x] Usage of Redux where and if required
-- Do not use any styling library (Bootstrap, Tailwind etc)
+- [x] Do not use any styling library (Bootstrap, Tailwind etc)
-- You are free to use CSS/SCSS/JSS
+- [x] You are free to use CSS/SCSS/JSS
-- Usage of CSS Grids or Flexboxes
+- [x] Usage of CSS Grids or Flexboxes
-- Clean and reusable code
+- [x] Clean and reusable code

 ## Bonus Points Includes

-- Responsive Design for mobile and desktop
+- [x] Responsive Design for mobile and desktop
-- Initialized Theme Provider
+- [x] Initialized Theme Provider
-- Used StyledComponents
+- [x] Used StyledComponents
-- Project is deployed on Netlify [https://loopproject.netlify.app](Demo).
+- [x] Project is deployed on Netlify [Watch Demo](https://loopproject.netlify.app).

 ## Extra Bonus Work Done

-- Enabled Progressive Web App (PWA) support
+- Enabled Progressive Web App (PWA) support ✨📱

 Feel free to explore the project and make any modifications or improvements as needed.
 If you have any questions or need assistance, please don't hesitate to reach out.
 Happy coding! 😄